MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 >
 >   Regularly test your autoscaling rules.
 Simulate load scenarios to verify that your app scales as expected.
 Also log scaling events so you can troubleshoot problems that might arise and optimize your scaling strategy over time.
 >
->   Azure App Service has a limitation on the number of instances within a plan which affects reliable scaling.
+>   App Service has a limitation on the number of instances within a plan which affects reliable scaling.
 One strategy is to use identical deployment stamps, each running App Service plan instance with its own endpoint.
 It's essential to front all stamps with an external load balancer to distribute traffic among them.
-Use Azure Application Gateway for single node deployments and Azure Front Door for multi regional deployments.
+Use Azure Application Gateway for single node deployments and Azure Front Door for multi-regional deployments.
 This approach is ideal for mission-critical applications where reliability is crucial.
 It's demonstrated in the [Mission-critical baseline with App Service](/azure/architecture/guide/networking/global-web-applications/mission-critical-app-service).
 >
 >   The App Service plan distributes traffic among instances and monitors their health.
 Note that the external load balancer might not immediately detect if one instance fails.
 >
 >  - **Plan your recoverability**.
 Redundancy is a crucial for business continuity.
 Fail over to another instance if one becomes unreachable.
-Also, explore automatic healing capabilities offered by App Service, such as auto repair of instances.
+Also, explore Auto Healing capabilities offered by App Service, such as auto repair of instances.
 >
 >     Implement design patterns to handle graceful degradation for both transient failures, such as network connectivity problems, and large-scale events like regional outages.
 For example,
 >     - Bulkhead pattern segments your application into isolated groups to prevent a failure from affecting the entire system.